Nagios logo in white

 Manual installation is possible to physical servers running RHEL or CentOS and is available to customers that require it.

-Yes, many of our plugins and add-ons can work with either XI or Core and are released under an OSS license.
 Because XI uses Core as a monitoring engine, you can use your custom Nagios plugins and event handlers, as well as community add-ons to extend XI’s native functionality.

 The initial purchase of any of our commercial solutions includes the first year of license benefits.
 These benefits allow customers to access version upgrades for one year, submit up to ten support cases, and access the Answer Hub.
 Optional phone support contracts are available to customers who require additional support services.